Make 2 cakes anyway

 As a stepparent, my feelings are raw.
 It has not escaped me that the missing items are all mine, not a single thing of Dan's.
 Her actions can be way too easily interpreted as a personal strike against me specifically—contempt for my feelings, dismissing my (reminding myself again here, totally reasonable) request as if my wishes simply don't matter.
 Like I never said a word and I don't exist.

-As I’m boiling and mashing potatoes and slicing cabbage, my BD fills in more details.
-That SD wasn’t even going to ask me first, but BD told her she had to.
-That SD was furious when I said no, going off on a rant so vicious that BD’s boyfriend finally had to ask SD to stop talking.
+As I'm boiling and mashing potatoes and slicing cabbage, my bio daughter fills in more details.
+SD wasn't even going to ask me first about any of this, but BD told her she had to.
+That SD was furious when I said no, going off on a rant so vicious that BD's boyfriend finally had to ask SD to stop talking.
 Both of them told her she had absolutely no right to be upset, considering she should never have touched those items in the first place, considering they are mine and she used them without asking.

 And yet, here I am, the bad guy.
 Mean Stepmommy.
 Again.
 As predicted.

 Expecting I'd be crowned the scapegoat doesn't make it hurt any less.
 Hearing how much SD said she hated me, hearing how awful she thinks I am.
 Finding out she also told other people god knows whatever horrible things about me.

 I thought we were beyond this.
 The deep freeze.
 The anger.
 I wonder how much further we still have to go.

 And there is absolutely nothing to be done for it.
 I cannot change the stories she tells herself about me.
 Or tells other people about me.